-As a first aider it is vital that you do not become exposed to the chemical and suffer injuries yourself.
+As a First Aider it is vital that you do not become exposed to the chemical and suffer injuries yourself.
 It is advisable to wear protective gloves when dealing with any unknown substance.

-- the first priority is to thoroughly rinse the affected area for at least 20 minutes - if water is not available, any soft drink or other neutral fluid may be used - take care that the run-off of rinsing liquid does not contaminate more skin (see figure 78) - if you need to remove clothing, ideally it should be cut off rather than pulled over the head - do not try to remove any clothing that is stuck onto the skin
+- the first priority is to thoroughly rinse the affected area for at least 20 minutes - if water is not available, any soft drink or other neutral fluid may be used - take care that the run-off of rinsing liquid does not contaminate more skin - if you need to remove clothing, ideally shirts or tops should be cut off rather than pulled over the head - do not try to remove any clothing that is stuck onto the skin